EngineerBetter/engineerbetter-hugo/content/blog/continuous-everything-regulated.md

 As the limits of tools like Puppet become clear, Smarsh adopted more modern cloud-native tools like Pivotal Cloud Foundry (now [VMware Tanzu Application Service](https://tanzu.vmware.com/application-service)) and [Concourse CI](https://concourse-ci.org/).
 These were used in different places for different purposes.

-When EngineerBetter first engaged with Smarsh there were different deployment technologies used for part of the deployment process, but not all of it.
+When EngineerBetter first engaged with Smarsh there were different deployment technologies used for part of the installation process, but not all of it.
 Deploying the product involved numerous teams, with lots of coordination between them.

 ## Building Trust

 EngineerBetter and Smarsh originally started working together to create Golang [Kubernetes operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) for the myriad data services that Smarsh need to run.

 The original need changed.
-In the process of evaluating the effort required to write custom operators (upstream open source versions either didn't exist or didn't have all the required features) the folks at Smarsh looked at BOSH for the first time.
+In the process of evaluating the effort required to write custom operators (upstream open source versions either didn't exist or didn't have all the required features) the folks at Smarsh looked at [BOSH](https://www.bosh.io/docs/) for the first time.
 They recognised that BOSH's lifecycle management already provided some of the more complicated issues that an operator would need to address 'for free'.

-Instead, EngineerBetter went on to assist more generally, and to deliver instructor-led training on Concourse, Cloud Foundry and BOSH, on-site in Bengaluru.
+So instead of writing Kubernetes operators EngineerBetter went on to assist more generally, and to deliver instructor-led training on Concourse, Cloud Foundry and BOSH, on-site in Bengaluru.
 On a personal note, we certainly relished the chance to visit India, loved the food, and brought back awesome gifts for our families.

 ## Full Automation